 Today, almost every start-up company offers option programs to its employees.
-If in the early days of a startup’s activity it is either not possible to pay an employee’s salary at all or it is not possible to pay a salary that meets market conditions, then options are a good way to motivate employees.
+Suppose, in the early days of a startup’s activity, it is either not possible to pay an employee’s salary at all, or it is not possible to pay a salary that meets market conditions.
+In that case, options are a good way to motivate employees.

 What is an option?

 An option is an instrument that gives the employee the right, but not the obligation, to receive some benefit in the future.
 Such a benefit may be, for example, a shareholding in a company or a sum of money.
 Options are intended for motivating employees and reducing labor turnover.
-Their main value is that the employee feels more connected to the company where he or she works and can become a shareholder in the future through the option, or at least benefit from the growth of the company.
+Their main value is that the employee feels more connected to the company where he or she works and can become a shareholder in the future through the option or at least benefit from the company’s growth.

 How to grant an option?

-For example, an option agreement stipulates a vesting period, i.e. the time after which the recipient of the option earns the option.
+For example, an option agreement stipulates a vesting period, i.e., the time after which the recipient earns the option.
 In the Startup Estonia option agreement, the vesting period is four years from the signing of the option agreement.
-The vesting period may also be divided into stages, for example, 25% of the shares will be earned in the first year after the conclusion of the option agreement (cliff) and the remaining shares shall vest in equal monthly installments over the next three years.
+The vesting period may also be divided into stages; for example, 25% of the shares will be earned in the first year after the conclusion of the option agreement (cliff), and the remaining shares shall vest in equal monthly installments over the next three years.

 It is also common to stipulate that if during the vesting period an employee leaves voluntarily, their professional relationship is terminated, or they fail to perform their responsibilities, the company may request the employee to transfer all his shares back to the company against payment of the nominal value of such shares or for free, the so-called “Bad Leaver” situation.

-From a legal perspective, equally as important as the valid option agreement, is the resolution of the shareholders to increase the capital in favor of the employee.
-In the absence of the shareholder’s resolution, a situation may arise where the employee has entered into an option agreement, but at the end of the vesting period, he or she does not have the right to demand the option.
+From a legal perspective, equally as important as the valid option agreement is the resolution of the shareholders to increase the capital in favor of the employee.
+Without the shareholder’s resolution, a situation may arise where the employee has entered into an option agreement.
+Still, at the end of the vesting period, he or she does not have the right to demand the option.

 Different types of options